CPunisher/swc-experimental/README.md

 There's a long way to go, but luckly it could be progressive.

 - [x] Flattening AST design
+- [ ] Port tests.
 - [ ] Port SWC parser.
-Support parsing JavaScript, but not TypeScript and JSX.
+Currently support parsing JavaScript, but not TypeScript and JSX.
-- [ ] Port tests.
 - [ ] Port SWC minifier.
 - [ ] Port SWC transformation.